 You can start peeking at flights at this time.
 According to Skyscanner, the best time to book international flights from the US is 5-6 months out.
 An additional survey from CheapAir also says the best time to purchase tickets to Central America are 70 days out and the prime booking window is 2 weeks to 6 months out.

 It will depend on what month you are planning to visit Costa Rica however.
-If you are planning to spend your Christmas in Costa Rica, it is best to purchase them as soon as possible as December is the most expensive month and it will only get more expensive the closer the date is!
+If you are planning to spend your Christmas in Costa Rica, it is best to purchase them as soon as possible as the last two weeks of December is the most expensive time.
+It will only get more expensive the closer the date is.

 You will also need to decide which airport to fly into.
-There are two: San Jose International Airport and Liberia International Airport.
+There are two: San Jose International Airport and Guanacaste Airport.
+Read more about Costa Rica airports to see which one you should fly into.

-Make sure to check prices for both international airports in Costa Rica and set flight alerts for both because it is normally a little more expensive to fly into Liberia than San Jose.
+Expert tip: Make sure to check prices for both international airports in Costa Rica and set flight alerts for both because it can be a little more expensive to fly into Liberia than San Jose.
 I’ll talk more about the airports in a bit.

 Tips for booking cheap flights to Costa Rica